JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 interpret information( whether thats by selective contrasting or realizing the admissible relations)

+Suppose one asks:
+Why did the brodge collapse

+Another question one may ask:
+what color is the bird
 ### Our Findings on the ability to hide "savant" programmes

 ### Credit: The incredible ability of LLMs to create models to test our problems that are essential for this work